 A failure to obtain rates that recover the costs of providing service, or provide a reasonable opportunity to earn a fair return, may adversely affect the business carried on by the Corporation, the undertaking or timing of proposed upgrades or expansion projects, ratings assigned by rating agencies, the issue and sale of securities, and other matters which may, in turn, have a material adverse effect on the Corporation's results of operations and financial position.
+Additionally, in June 2024, Canada enacted the Global Minimum Tax Act ("GMTA"), which imposes a 15 percent global minimum tax on profits for multinational enterprises with consolidated annual revenues exceeding a certain threshold.
+The immediate impact of the new rules may be mitigated by transitional safe harbours provided under the GMTA, however any future impact could impact tax expense for which the recovery through customer rates is not guaranteed.

 There is legislation in BC which enables the BCUC to impose administrative monetary penalties on the Corporation, upon finding contravention of a BCUC order, rule, or standard.
-The penalty amount varies depending on the nature of the violation and it is not recoverable from customers.
+The penalty amount varies depending on the nature of the violation and would not be recoverable from customers.

-Competitiveness and Commodity Price Risk
+Competitiveness and Commodity Price